You are here

 The full statement:

-The full version of the USDA Non-discrimination Statement (Spanish) (Hmong) must be included on USDA Child Nutrition Program materials including: parent handbooks, program websites, employee handbooks, free and reduced price meal applications, and letters to households.
+The full version of the USDA Non-discrimination Statement (Spanish) (Hmong) must be included on USDA Child Nutrition Program materials including: parent handbooks, program websites, free and reduced price meal applications, and letters to households.
 For all other languages visit the USDA FNS Non-discrimination webpage.

 The shortened statement:

-The full version of the non-discrimination statement should always be used, however the shortened version of the non-discrimination statement This institution is an equal opportunity provider may be used in limited circumstances only.
+The full version of the non-discrimination statement should always be used; however, the shortened version of the non-discrimination statement may be used in limited circumstances only.
 This could include menus, flyers, brochures, buttons, etc.

-For Spanish language materials use: Esta institución es un proveedor que ofrece igualdad de oportunidades.
+• Spanish: Esta institución es un proveedor que ofrece igualdad de oportunidades.

 Additionally, USDA and State agencies will continue monitoring proper use of the NDS and the appropriate AJFA poster in program management evaluations, civil rights reviews, and administrative reviews.
-Please note that if program complaints of discrimination or any other compliance-related issues arise against these educational institutions they will have to demonstrate how using the 2022 version of the NDS and AJFA poster is against their religious tenet(s).
+Please note that if program complaints of discrimination or any other compliance-related issues arise against these educational institutions they will have to demonstrate how using the updated version of the NDS and AJFA poster is against their religious tenet(s).

 Public Release